History of Bengal: Early literary and geographic accounts

 The ancient Bengal region features prominently in legendary history of India, Sri Lanka, Siam, Indonesia, Cambodia, Burma, Nepal, Tibet, China and Malaya.
 According to the Indian epic Mahabharata, the Vanga Kingdom was located in Bengal.
 Vanga was described as a thalassocracy with colonies in Southeast Asia.
 According to Sri Lankan history, the first king of Sri Lanka was Prince Vijaya who led a fleet from India to conquer the island of Lanka.
 Prince Vijaya's ancestral home was Bengal.

 In the Greco-Roman world, accounts of the Gangaridai Kingdom are considered by historians to have referred to Bengal.
-At the time of Alexander the Great's invasion of India, the collective might of the Gangaridai and the Nanda Empire (Bihar) deterred the Greek army.
+At the time of Alexander the Great's invasion of India, the collective might of the Gangaridai/Nanda Empire deterred the Greek army.
 The Gangaridai army was stated to have a war elephant cavalry of 6000 elephants.
 The archaeological sites of Wari-Bateshwar and Chandraketugarh are linked to the Gangaridai kingdom.

 In Ptolemy's world map, the emporium of Sounagoura (Sonargaon) was located in Bengal.
 Roman geographers also noted the existence of a large natural harbour in southeastern Bengal, corresponding to the present-day Chittagong region.